joular/joular.github.io/src/powerjoular/src/overview.md

 ![PowerJoular Logo](powerjoular.png)

-PowerJoular is a command line software to monitor, in real time, the power consumption of software and hardware components.
+PowerJoular is a command line software to monitor, in real time, the power consumption of software and hardware components, across multiple platforms and virtual machines.

 PowerJoular is part of the <a href="https://www.noureddine.org/research/joular/"><img src="https://raw.githubusercontent.com/joular/.github/main/profile/joular.png" alt="Joular Project" width="64" /></a> project.